 Start out slow with a garden and add a few chickens once you have the hang of gardening.
 After you’ve mastered the art of chicken keeping and preserving the bounty of your garden, reexamine your plans for the future and see if they are realistic.

 By starting out slow and adding just a few new projects each year you can save a lot of time and avoid headaches down the road!

 My Experience with Homesteader Burnout

 I grew up on a farm.
 I knew what I was getting into when we moved to our small rural property.
 Raising animals is a 24/7 responsibility.
 Taking a vacation can be a complicated issue.
 Yes, I knew all of that.

 But there are times when I, too, feel overwhelmed and want to run away from it all.
-This past June was a very good example.
-I raised 30 meat chickens and 20 ducks and needed to butcher them during a span of one week.
-There were over 40 laying hens mucking up the coop.
-The flies were turning into a living cloud and the scent of chicken poo assaulted my nose every time I left the house.
+One year I raised 30 meat chickens and 20 ducks and needed to butcher them all during a span of one week.
+Our laying flock was up to 63 hens.
 The garden was only half planted and we were getting ready for a camping trip.
-Add to all of this the writing job I accepted and my own blog that needed attention and I was feeling like I’d never get it all done.
+If you have a full-time job and family to take care of, things can get overwhelming very quickly.